 Update: As of 2.27.2016, the widescreen issue has been corrected for AC mode.
 It now takes up the entire screen, instead of before.
 It’s a lot easier to see the game in action thanks to this fix.

 Gamers with smaller screens may find that the AC mode is a bit harder to play with and optimally you’re going to want to play this on a dual screen setup, where possible that is or a larger format screen like a TV.
-Make no mistake, it’s still completely playable as I was able to enjoy the AC mode while on a 15-inch screen, however in this case bigger is better, yet again where possible.
+Make no mistake, it’s still completely playable as I was able to enjoy the AC mode while on a 15-inch screen, however, in this case, bigger is better, yet again where possible.
 Both windowed and full-screen modes are available as well, and you’re able to scale all the way up to 3440 x 1440 and depending on your PC, still keep playing at 60 frames per second.
-I was even able to run the game on a dual core AMD powered laptop with integrated GPU, while still hitting 60FPS, though it was only at 720p.
-Still that feat was pretty amazing for that latop, which speaks about the optimization that went into this title.
+I was even able to run the game on a dual-core AMD powered laptop with integrated GPU, while still hitting 60FPS, though it was only at 720p.
+That feat was pretty amazing for that laptop, which speaks about the optimization that went into this title.

 And the music, Ah, the wonderfully haunting yet exciting music that Zuntata is the master of.
 Taito’s own in-house musical team has always set a high bar when it comes to the in-game music for their Darius titles and this one is no exception.
 And while there are fans who are split on the exclusive track “Freedom” that was made for the title, you can deny it’s genius, yet over the top “we’re marching into battle” battle cry.
 And while the game reuses a lot of familiar tracks from the Darius series, there are also several new tracks created directly for the title, in addition to Freedom.